arthurgeron/eslint-plugin-react-usememo/docs/rules/require-memo.md

 This rule applies to function components, not class-based components as they should extend `React.PureComponent` or must implement `shouldComponentUpdate` lifecycle method for similar optimization.

 ## Rule Details
 This rule will enforce that all function components are wrapped in `React.memo()`.
+Only exported components are validated.

 ## Incorrect Code Examples